Insights

 Apple Watch: The Breathe app can guide your pace, and the Watch logs your session.
 Check your Health app’s Heart Rate Variability data over a week to see the trend.

 Garmin: Advanced metrics track HRV during rest.
-A 5-minute coherent breathing session shows as a parasympathetic activation event in your Body Battery metric.
+A 5-minute coherent breathing session may show as a recovery or rest signal, depending on device interpretation.

-Unlike “I feel less stressed,” you have a number.
-You can A/B test it.
+Unlike “I feel less stressed,” you may have a number.
+Treat it as one signal, not a diagnosis or guarantee.

 How FeelClear’s Voice-Guided Approach Is Different